mark-watson/haskell_book/manuscript/tutorial-impure.md

   main
 ~~~~~~~~

-Note the use of recursion in line 11 to make this program loop forever until you use a *COntrol-c* to stop the program.
+Note the use of recursion in line 11 to make this program loop forever until you use a *Control-c* to stop the program.

 In line 10 we are using function **appendFile** to open a file, append a string to it, and then close the file. **appendFile** is of type **appendFile :: FilePath -> String -> IO ()**.
 It looks like we are passing a simple string as a file name instead of type **FilePath** but if you look up the definition of **FilePath** you will see that it is just an alias for string: **type FilePath = String**.